43 Iconic Historical Places In India To Explore In 2025

 Dravidian-style temples dotted with innumerable sculptures are the major attractions of Mahabalipuram.
 The stone carvings display Pallava art and took over 200 years to create making this one of the most ancient historical places in India.

-11 temples called Mandapas lie on both sides of the hills at Mahabalipuram and these have both Dravidian style architecture as well as several Buddhist elements.
+11 temples called Mandapas lie on both sides of the hills at Mahabalipuram and have both Dravidian style architecture and several Buddhist elements.
 The Shore Temple, Arjuna’s Penance and the Cave temples are some of the most popular tourist attractions of this region.

 Chhatrapati Shivaji Terminus